Columbia Icefield Adventure: Tickets and Tips

 Depending on which tour you book, you can enjoy one-way transportation between Calgary, Canmore, Banff, Lake Louise and Jasper, or vice-versa.

-No matter which tour you take, an Icefield Parkway tour is sure to be a highlight of your trip to the Canadian Rockies.
+No matter which option you choose, the Icefields Parkway is sure to be a highlight of your trip to the Canadian Rockies.

 The Columbia Icefield Adventure is not a year-round activity and does not operate in winter.
 The operating season typically runs from early May to mid-October.